 ACCESS THE LATEST STUDY MATERIALS FOR THE IIBF JAIIB SYLLABUS FOR MAY 2023 EXAMS:

 9. Government Securities are issued by the Government for raising a Public loan or as notified in the official Gazette.

-10. They Consist of Government Promissory Notes, Bearer Bonds, Stocks or Bond held in Bond Ledger Account.
+10. They Consist of Government Promissory Notes, Bearer Bonds, Stocks or Bonds held in Bond Ledger Account.

 11. They may be in the form of Treasury Bills or Dated Government Securities.

 13. GOI uses these funds to meet its expenditure commitments.
-These securities are generally fixed maturity and fixed coupon securities carrying semi-annual coupon.
+These securities are generally fixed maturity and fixed coupon securities carrying semi-annual coupons.
 Since the date of

 maturity is specified in the securities, these are known as dated Government Securities.

 2. No default risk as the securities carry a sovereign guarantee.